aakashbansal/Beep-chat-app-Ionic-app/README.md

 **IMPORTANT NOTE :** It is possible that for **cloud functions deployment**, even after following all the above steps properly and in order, the functions deployment may still not work.
-To deal with this issue, remember that just the file **index.js** in **/functions** directory is important.
+To deal with this issue, remember that just the file **index.js** in **/functions** directory contain the code for our business logic .
+Rest of the files/folders are created automatically by **Firebase** and only contain the boiler-plate code.
 So, make a copy of **index.js** in a different directory.
 Then completely delete **/functions** directory and set up **FIREBASE Cloud Functions** from scratch by referring [this](https://firebase.google.com/docs/functions/get-started).
-After everything is done, just replace the contents of **index.js** in the **/functions** directory created now with the earlier saved copy and run :
+After everything is done, just replace the contents of **index.js** in the **/functions** directory created now with the earlier saved copy and run the following command in terminal :
 ```
 $ firebase deploy --only functions
 ```